 Big Ticket Items

 Some foods put a noticeable dent in the budget.
-Amy Krug, RD, LDN, dietitian at the Penn State Milton S. Hershey Medical Center, cites animal protein sources as some of the main culprits.
-"Try substituting a vegetable source (beans, lentils or tofu) for meat once a week," she says.
+Caroline Passarrello, MS, RDN, LDN, a spokesperson for the Academy of Nutrition and Dietetics, cites animal protein sources as some of the main culprits.
+"Substituting plant-based protein choices for costly cuts of meat can help trim the fat from your diet and wallet," she says.
+"Shop the sales on pulses and legumes for even more savings and stock up if you have the shelf space."
 Dried beans, peas and lentils are inexpensive and can be made in big batches and frozen for later use, so you always have them on hand.
 Watch out for convenience foods, such as pre-cut vegetables and single-serving packaged foods — they're time savers, but not so budget-friendly.
 Fresh produce that's not in season can add serious digits to your total at checkout as well.

 Small Changes Lead to Big Savings